jonsnow231/minimal-resources-zim/README.md

 # minimal-resources-zim
-Custom theme for Zim.
+Custom theme for Zim ( https://github.com/zim-desktop-wiki/zim-desktop-wiki ).
 Only 10kb including assets.
 Absolute black backgrounds and pale yellow text in order to use the least amount of system resources while providing low contrast as not to hurt your eyes.